There are a large number of

 - @set-parm{name;value}

-- Sets the value of any of several options that have string values.
-The
+Sets the value of any of several options that have string values.

-``backup''.
-These are used to implement the command line options with
+These are used to implement the command line options

 - @set-syntax{type;charset}

-- This function can be used to change the meaning of characters in patterns.
+This function can be used to change the meaning of characters in

-When used as an immediate action in a pattern file, it takes effect beginning
+patterns.
+When used as an immediate action in a pattern file, it takes

-that meaning.
-For each character in the first argument, the corresponding
+have that meaning.
+For each character in the first argument, the

-character in the second argument acquires the designated syntactic class; when
+corresponding character in the second argument acquires the designated

 - A